 Dust with confectioners’ sugar and serve with tea or coffee.
 These are also great to give as gifts!

-Make-Ahead Tips: Roll out the cookies and cut into your favorite shapes.
+Make-Ahead Tips: Roll out the cookies and cut them into your favorite shapes.
 Set in the freezer until chilled and very firm.
 Store the frozen cookies in freezer bags until ready to bake.
 The cookies will stay fresh for a month.
 Bake in a preheated 350 °F oven until golden.